 Prior to 2005, the Compensation Committee had awarded long-term compensation annually in the forms of stock options and restricted stock.
 However, the Compensation Committee ceased issuing restricted stock and stock options to executive officers in 2005 and instead, since 2005, has made annual awards of long-term compensation to executive officers solely in the form of performance units with, as explained below, payout of the performance units being dependent on achievement of Company performance goals set by the Compensation Committee.
 In connection with the annual award of performance units for each of the last five years, the Compensation Committee has used two Company performance goals, with payout of 75 percent of the performance units awarded annually being based on the relative total shareholder return of the Company's Common Stock over a three-year period compared to a peer group (the "TSR Performance Goal") and, the remaining 25 percent being based on the growth in the Company's EPS over the same period compared to an earnings growth target set by the Compensation Committee (the "EPS Performance Goal").
-For the award of performance units in 2012 to officers of the Company and OG&E, the Compensation Committee continued to base payout of 75 percent of the awarded performance units on the EPS Performance Goal.
+For the award of performance units in 2012 to officers of the Company and OG&E, the Compensation Committee continued to base payout of 75 percent of the awarded performance units on the TSR Performance Goal and 25 percent of the awarded performance units on the EPS Performance Goal.
 However, for the award of performance units in 2012 to officers of Enogex, the Compensation Committee made 50 percent of the awarded performance units dependent on the level of achievement of the TSR Performance Goal and payout of the remaining 50 percent of the awarded performance units dependent on the growth in Enogex's EBITDA over the three years ended December 31, 2014 compared to a growth target set by the Compensation Committee (the "EBITDA Performance Goal").
-The precise terms of the TSR Performance Goal and EBITDA Performance Goal are described below.
+The precise terms of the TSR Performance Goal and EBITDA Performance Goal and EBITDA Performance Goal and EBITDA Performance Goal and EBITDA Performance Goal an